Feldspatt/perlin_builder/readme.md

 # Perlin Builder

+Generates 2d terrain and heightmap jpeg using Perlin noise.

+Probably a good place to look in for anyone starting with Nannou.

-I wrote this to learn about Nannou and Rust.
+I wrote this project to learn about Nannou and Rust.
+Constructive criticism is more than welcome.

 ## Controls